 Noncardiogenic pulmonary edema; Increased-permeability pulmonary edema; Stiff lung; Shock lung; ARDS; Acute lung injury

-- Low blood pressure and organ failure
+- Multiple organ system failure